NEW VERSION RELEASED! Webix 11 Read More Core Updates, Extended Functionalities in SpreadSheet and File Manager and more

 What is Vanilla JavaScript?

-Is Vanilla Javascript still used?
-To find the answer to this frequently asked question, let’s turn to some common cases when utilizing Vanilla JS is reasonable:
+Let’s first turn to some common cases when utilizing Vanilla JS is enough:

 • creating single-page websites;